Etejerina/a-walk-in-python/day_6.md

 We have a Person class to begin with...
 It has an attribute *name* and a method *say_hi*.

-So in the exmaple **eze** is an instance of the Person class, right?
+So in the example **eze** is an instance of the Person class, right?
 Well, I'm (almost) a Person... haha

 So, if we print **Person.name** we can see the output is the name attribute with the value 'Ezequiel'.